DinoChiesa/Apigee-UE-Keep-Last-Three/README.md

 This user script works with Firefox, and Chrome on MacOS X.
 It *ought to* work just fine on other combinations of browsers.

+## Bugs

+The Cull button does not appear on the sharedflows overview tab.